 In addition, from Monday-Thursday, Fellows will attend craft classes with our core faculty in Fiction, Poetry, Memoir/Essay/Creative Nonfiction, and Screenwriting.

-On Friday, August 19, Rooted & Written Fellows and all applicants to the conference will participate in Rooted & Written “Flash Classes”—a day-long menu of 90-minute courses in all genres, including invaluable talks by agents and editors for professional development.
+On Friday, November 10, Rooted & Written Fellows and all applicants to the conference will participate in Rooted & Written “Flash Classes”—a day-long menu of 60-minute courses in all genres, including invaluable talks by agents and editors for professional development.

-The week will conclude on Saturday, August 20, with the "Words of Color" literary reading featuring all 48 Rooted & Written Fellows.
-The “Words of Color” event will be open to the public via Zoom https://zoom.us/my/rooted.written.
+The week will conclude on Sunday, November 12th with the "Words of Color" literary reading featuring all 46 Rooted & Written Fellows.
+The “Words of Color” event will be held in person and open to the public at the Writers Grotto in San Francisco as well as via Zoom.